carnage1502/Brick-Breaker-Game/README.md

 # Brick-Breaker-Game
                                       INTRODUCTION

-THIS IS BRICK BREAKER GAME .
-IT IS  PROJECT 1 GIVEN  BY DEVSNEST.
+THIS IS BRICK BREAKER GAME.
-WE ARE TEAM TITANS WHICH WERE DIVIDED IN TWO SUB TEAMS AND WE TEAM TOXIN WE CONSIST OF THREE MEMBER CARNAGE (SHIVAM SHARMA), TOXIN(SHIVAM RAKSHIT SINGH), DIVYANSHU TIWARI.
 This Brick Breaker Game was made using HTML, CSS and Java script.

 To play this Game open this file in file in your browser.